Public Safety Field Supervisor

-Provide and maintain a safe and secure environment while respecting the rights and dignity of individuals utilizing programs and facilities of Pepperdine University.
-The mission shall be accomplished within the constraints of federal, state and local laws and ordinances.
+The Public Safety Field Supervisor provides and maintains a safe and secure environment while respecting the rights and dignity of individuals utilizing the programs and facilities of Pepperdine University.
+The mission shall be accomplished within the constraints of federal, state, and local laws and ordinances.

 - Provide leadership and daily supervision to all officers as well as field operational support while on duty; directly supervise field activity, assignments, and personnel as the watch commander.

 - Spend the majority of time in the field in pursuit of the successful completion of building security checks, foot/vehicle patrols, officer report writing, book operations, parking enforcement, fleet management (including vehicle check-off sheets), key control, daily briefing meetings, officer activity logs, scheduling, service requests, trainings, crime prevention education, and other designated duties.

 - Support the University's mission, ethics code, and all applicable standards and policies by encouraging and maintaining a safe, peaceful, and orderly community through education, enforcement, emergency response, and services delivered 24-hours a day, 365 days per year.

 - Serve as Incident Commander and Event Supervisor as needed.

 - Develop and maintain positive community relations through community-oriented public safety goals to create bonds of trust and reliance between officers and members of our community.

 - Collaborate with and support Public Safety personnel and members of the Pepperdine community to foster and maintain a positive, honorable, fiscally prudent, efficient, and professional work environment.